shenyh808/Musicplayer/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/MusicPlayer`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 I have created a Musicplayer with multiple playlist for all music lovers.
 Playlist that can uplifting, get you in your feels, heal, and most importantly... get you dancing like no one is watching.
+Look for the playlist that fits you!

 ## Installation